thegetty/ancient-glass/content/catalogue/cat-21.md

 ## Comments and Comparanda

-On core-formed alabastra see comments on {% cat '2003.180' %}.
-For the classification of this particular alabastron see {% cite 'Grose 1989' %}, class I:F, alabastron form I:3A: p.
+On core-formed alabastra, see comments on {% cat '2003.180' %}.
+For the classification of this particular alabastron, see {% cite 'Grose 1989' %}, class I:F, alabastron form I:3A: p.
 141, no. 88.

 ## Provenance